SnowTalking/Snow-Flash-Tool/README.md

 Snow Flash Tool!

-A tool to flash, unlock bootloader etc!
+A tool to flash, unlock bootloader, and more!

 Requirements: